-If you stay out past a cold sunset - due to weather or altitude - the Patagonia Nano Puff Hoodie blazes a trail all its own.
-This jacket has triple performance purpose as an insulated jacket, thermal microlayer and belay parka for an alpine dash or two.
-The elastic hood sits under or above small volume helmets, thus keeping your ears warm in any situation.
-The ripstop recycled polyester shell is coated with a Deluge® DWR finish so your coat is wind and water repellent.
-This coat is perfect for high alpine climbing, long treks and camping due to its pack-able nature.
+Don't fret the next time you stay out past a cold sunset because the Patagonia Nano Puff Hoodie blazes a trail all its own.
+This jacket has triple performance purpose as an insulated jacket, a thermal microlayer, and a belay parka for an alpine dash or three.
+Its elastic hood sits under or above small volume helmets, keeping your ears warm in any situation.
+Plus its ripstop recycled polyester shell is coated with DWR, making the Nano Puff both wind and water repellent.
+The Patagonia Nano Puff Hoodie is perfect for high alpine climbing, long treks, and camping due to its exceptional warmth-to-weight ratio and its highly packable nature.

 REVIEW SNAPSHOT®by PowerReviews